 The Michigan State News, student newspaper, is issued three times a week.
-Subscription to the newspaper is included in the fees paid upon registration.

 The graduate manager, managing editor, and the business manager are selected by the Board of Publications from qualified applicants during the spring term.
 The rest of the staff is appointed by the managing editor and the business manager.

 The office of the publication is located in the basement of the Union Building Annex.
-Tryouts for either the editorial or business staffs may be arranged by calling at the office or making an appointment with Walt Rummel, managing editor, or William Collinge, business manager.
-Victor Spaniolo is graduate manager, and Ralph Norman, instructor in journalism, is the faculty adviser.
+Tryouts for either the editorial or business staffs may be arranged by calling at the office or making an appointment with Jack Sinclair, managing editor, or John M. Carman, business manager.
+David Tefft is graduate manager, and Ralph Norman, instructor in journalism, is the faculty adviser.